How to Receive Money from Overseas Using TorFX

 When it comes to receiving money from overseas, TorFX can save you money.
-Dedicated currency providers like TorFX provide money transfer services at lower fees and better exchange rates than banks or PayPal, so you end up with more in your account.
+But it can be a confusing process if you haven't done it before.
+Dedicated currency providers like TorFX provide money transfer services at lower fees and better exchange rates than banks or PayPal.
+This means you can end up with more money in your account.

 You will need to be a customer of TorFX to use their services.
-They can easily apply for a TorFX account online and it shouldn’t take longer than ten minutes.
+You can easily apply for a TorFX account online and it shouldn’t take longer than ten minutes.

 - Register and fill in your personal details online.